NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 Simple Linear Regression models performed: Linear Regression, Manual Prediction, and Prediction using Predict Function.

-  * The key slight differences in results of Dataset1 and Dataset2 are the Intercept, Slope, r2, and Predicted Ozone metrics.
+  * The key slight differences in results of Dataset1 and Dataset2 are the Intercept, Slope, r2, and Predicted O3 metrics.

   * The prediction results with the Predict Function are identical in both datasets.